rishh01/outhouse/README.md

 # Outhouse Kalatop
-Website made for Homestays.
-Visit here: outhousekalatop.in
+Website made for a local Homestay.
+Visit here: https://www.outhousekalatop.in/